 We’ve published a selection of short films exploring what diversity and the Creative Case means to a cross-section of arts and culture professionals in England.
 Hear what they have to say:

 Creative Case in action: case studies

 A selection of case studies is also available to read.
-They illustrate real examples of adaptive resilience, provide examples of good practice and explore some of the dilemmas and tensions inherent in embracing the Creative case for diversity.
+These case studies illustrate real examples of adaptive resilience, provide examples of good practice and explore some of the dilemmas and tensions inherent in embracing the Creative Case for Diversity.

 The case studies include:

 Find out more about the Creative Case for Diversity

 For more information on the Equality Act 2010